microsoft/bedrock/docs/hld-to-manifest.md

 For help, follow the [guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).

-## Create SPK config file
+## Create Bedrock config file

-Create a copy of `spk-config.yaml` from the starter [template](https://github.com/microsoft/bedrock-cli/blob/master/spk-config.yaml) or using the [interactive mode](https://microsoft.github.io/bedrock-cli/commands/#master@init) for `spk init` command.
+Create a copy of `bedrock-config.yaml` from the starter [template](https://github.com/microsoft/bedrock-cli/blob/master/bedrock-config.yaml) or using the [interactive mode](https://microsoft.github.io/bedrock-cli/commands/#master@init) for `bedrock init` command.
 Be sure to complete
 `azure_devops` section with the appropriate values.

 Your `azure_devops` section should look similar to this: